cvvergara/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

 best is :math:`11`.

 .. index::
-    single: dijkstraNear ; Many to Many - Proposed on v3.3
+    single: dijkstraNear - Proposed; Many to Many - Proposed on v3.3

 Many to Many
 ...............................................................................